vezwork/articles/README.md

 ---

-the magic happens in index.php, don't mess around with it unless you really want to.
+the magic happens in index.php, don't mess around with it except to **change the** $domain and $title variables.
+Or if you really want to.